garyzhubc/STAT406-2017/Lecture22/README.md

 We assume that the points in our data can be modelled as occurences of a bivariate random vector with a normal / Gaussian distribution.
 The unknown parameters are its mean vector and 2x2 variance/covariance matrix.
 The EM algorithm will alternate between computing the expected value of the log-likelihood for the full (non-missing) data set conditional on the actually observed points (even incompletely observed ones), and finding the parameters (mean vector and covariance matrix) that maximize this conditional expected log-likelihood.

 It is not trivial to see that the conditional expected log-likelihood equals a constant (that depends only on the parameters from the previous iteration) plus the log-likelihood of a data set where the missing coordinates of each observation are replaced by their conditional expectation (given the observed entries in the same unit).
+Refer to the discussion in class for more details.

-We now implement this imputation method.
-First add the two incomplete observations to the data set above:
+We now implement this imputation method in `R`.
+First add the two incomplete observations to the data set above, we append them at the "bottom" of the matrix `x`:

 ``` r
 set.seed(123)
 dat <- rbind(x, c(5, NA), c(NA, 5.5))
 ```

-Next we compute initial values / estimates for the parameters of the model, these can be, for example, the sample mean and sample covariance matrix using only the fully observed data points:
+Next, we compute initial values / estimates for the parameters of the model.
+These can be, for example, the sample mean and sample covariance matrix using only the fully observed data points:

 ``` r
 mu <- colMeans(dat, na.rm = TRUE)